-The Senate Energy and Natural Resources Committee voted out the nominations in late April, but they ran into immediate problems in the full Senate."Off and on there have probably been holds on both of them [Clark and Norris]" to block their nominations, said Bill Wicker, spokesman for Committee Chairman Sen. Jeff Bingaman (D-NM).
-"Some kind of agreement was reached" Thursday to move forward with the nominations, he noted.
+The Senate Energy and Natural Resources Committee voted out the nominations in late April, but they ran into immediate problems in the full Senate (see Daily GPI, April 27).
+"Off and on there have probably been holds on both of them [Clark and Norris]" to block their nominations, said Bill Wicker, spokesman for Committee Chairman Sen. Jeff Bingaman (D-NM).
+"Some kind of agreement was reached" Thursday to move forward with the nominations, he said.

 Norris will serve a second five-year term ending in 2017.
-A former board member and chair of the Iowa Utilities Board, Norris first joined the Commission in January 2010 to complete the term of former Chairman Joseph Kelliher (see NGI, Jan.
+A former member and chair of the Iowa Utilities Board, Norris first joined FERC in January 2010 to complete the term of former Chairman Joseph Kelliher (see Daily GPI, Jan.
 11, 2010).
-Norris and Chairman Jon Wellinghoff and Commissioner Cheryl LaFleur make up the Democratic majority on the five-member commission.
+Norris, Chairman Jon Wellinghoff and Commissioner Cheryl LaFleur make up the Democratic majority on the five-member commission.

 Sieminski, who had been chief energy economist for Deutsche Bank, will succeed Acting EIA Administrator Howard Gruenspecht.
 Prior to serving as chief energy economist, Sieminski was the director and energy strategist for Deutsche Bank's global oil and gas equity team, vice president and senior oil analyst for NatWest Securities, and vice president and oil analyst for Washington Analysis Corp.
 Sieminski has been a member of the National Petroleum Council since 2006.